×

 When we asked people living in China about recreational activities, they mentioned:

 "In China, residents enjoy a variety of recreational facilities, such as parks, sports fields, swimming pools, and fitness centers.
 Parks are a popular destination for people to relax and enjoy the outdoors, while sports fields provide a place for people to play soccer, basketball, and other sports.
 Swimming pools are also popular, and many cities have public pools that are open to the public.
 Fitness centers are also available, offering a variety of exercise equipment and classes.
-Additionally, many cities have movie theaters, shopping malls, and other entertainment venues," remarked one expat in China.
+Additionally, many cities have movie theaters, shopping malls, and other entertainment venues," commented one expat who moved to China.

 What is the weather like in China?